adrazen/cs140e-final-project/labs/16-esp8266/README.md

   <img src="images/esp8266-simple-image.jpeg" width="200" />
 </p>

+In order to program our ESP8266 so that it can communicate with our computer, we will be using the **`AT` Commands**, which means will communicate with the ESP8266 by sending it human-readable character string commands.
+The first token of each of these commands will be `AT` (hence the name).
+For instance, to start a TCP connecion, we will send a `AT+CIPSTART` command to the ESP to tell it to _start_ the connection.
+In order for our ESP to successfully communicate with the pi, we need to use the same 8n1 UART protocol that we have been using throughout this course.

-The most important rule for today:
+As we work through today's lab, the most important rule for today is:

    ***MAKE SURE YOU ONLY CONNECT the ESP TO 3V (NOT 5V) power***

-This lab we will use the ESP8266 chip (version: esp-01) to connect your pi to your laptop and/or to another pi.

-The ESP8266 is a cheap, reasonable way to add wireless to various projects assuming they don't need extremely low latency or high bandwidth.
-It can can assign wireless IP addresses (be a dhcp server), a webserver and communicate using TCP or UDP.

-We will control the ESP8266 using `AT` commands, which means we will send the ESP8266 human-readable character string commands (the first token will be an `AT`, hence the name) using the same 8n1 UART protocol we use to communicate with your pi.
-You should look in the `docs` directory and read:

 Workflow:

- 0. Get two esp8266's, one programmer (see below) and another tty-USB device.
+ 0. Get your hardware: two ESP8266's, one programmer, and another tty-USB device.
- 1. Make sure both esp's work.
+ 2. Make sure both ESP's work.
- 2. See how to communicate on Unix.
+ 3. See how to communicate on Unix.
- 3. Convert the code to communicte on the pi.
+ 4. Convert the code to communicte on the pi.
- 4. Do something cool.
+ 5. Do something cool.

 #### Checkoff